-Here is a list of the #CityLIS masters dissertations which I have supervised at City, University of London.
-I am proud and happy to have had the chance to work with all of the authors – our students’ research makes a significant contribution to the discipline and practice of LIS.
+Here is a list of the CityLIS masters dissertations which I have supervised at City, University of London.
+I am proud to have had the chance to work with all of the authors – our students’ research makes a significant contribution to the discipline and practice of LIS.

 This listing serves as an historical record of LIS research interests over the years, and also gives current students who are about to embark on the dissertation module, (with CityLIS or elsewhere), some ideas about previous titles and topics.
 Useful for spotting an area for follow-up perhaps.